ukaea/piezo/Docs/Web_app_instructions.md

 ## Mounting volumes
 * To mount volumes to spark driver and executors need to have spark 2.4  Can only mount volumes of type: `hostPath`, `emptyDir`, `persistentVolumeClaim`
 * Need to have the mutating admission webhook (done by default when spark operator is installed but can be disabled)

+## Launching the web app on the kubernetes cluster

+To launch the web app in a kubernetes pod you first need to build the code into a docker image.
+First ensure you have a docker registory that can be pushed and pulled from by the machine where you are going to deploy the web app.

+Next run `./launching_web_app.sh`, the first stage of which is to run `/containerise.sh`.
+The docker registory may need to be configured first within this file to match the docker registory that you are pushing to.
+Running this script will package the web app into a docker container and push the container to the registory ready to be pushed to the kubernetes cluster.

+Once packeged the script will create a pod on your kubernetes cluster (again the ip address may need configuring) and expose the relevant port for access from outside the container.

+Currently you can then interact with the web app by running `port forward {name of test-app-pod} 8888` and then communicating via `localhost:8888` in your browser.

+#### Note ingress rules will be set up to run the web app without port forwarding